 “Oh-kaaaaaay,” more sung than said.

-A rapper I listen to, Joey Cool, he once said in a song that, “The biggest lesson in life is life is simply a lesson.”
-I think there’s a lot of wisdom in that; messing up and making mistakes are vital parts of life, and the only way you’ll learn something and better yourself is by making a mistake.
-Take my habit of selling old stuff, for example: at one point, I would pay out my ass for my stuff.
+A rapper I listen to, Joey Cool, he once said this in a song: The biggest lesson in life is life is simply a lesson.
+I think there’s a lot of wisdom in that; making mistakes is vital to life, the only way you will learn something and better yourself is by making a mistake.
+Take my habit of selling stuff, for example: at one point, I would pay out my ass for my stuff.
 The more you pay for something the more you can sell it for, right?
-Well one day, I got a call to clean out a foreclosed house – they claimed to have a bunch of antiques, “Really nice pieces,” yadda yadda yadda.
-Well, my father, his pickup truck, and I went to the dead house and picked out what I wanted to sell.
-We moved it all outside.
-All the stuff had water damage, rust, grime; it was really nasty stuff, as I would come to find out later when I properly examined it.
-The relatives of the once-owner of the house charged me five hundred dollars for my bunk loot, and like the optimistic little bugger I am, I paid it.
-Now, just a few months later, I’m out about four hundred on the buy.
+Well get this: one day I got a call to clean out a house that was going up for auction due to a foreclosure – the folks who no longer owned the place claimed to have a bunch of antiques, really nice pieces, yadda.
+So, my father and his pickup truck and I went to the nasty house and weaseled through and picked out what I wanted to sell.
+We moved it all outside, too.
+All the stuff had water damage, rust, grime; it was really gross, as I would come to find out later when I properly examined it.
+The relatives of the once-owner of the house charged me five hundred dollars for my loot, and like the optimistic bugger I am I paid it in full.
+Now, a few months later, I’m out about four hundred on the buy.
 Oh well, lesson learned.

 “That’s just an us thing, dear.
 If you could turn complaints into books, everybody in this family would be an author.”

 “Really?”
-I say, thinking back to all those times that Mother’s asked me, “Why you complain like lil’ bitch, Nesbeau?” back home.
-Then, “You don’t say.
+I say, thinking back to all the times Mother asked me Why you complain like lil’ bitch, Nesbeau? back home.
+Then, I say, “You don’t say.
 Even Uncle Bill?”

 “Bill?
 It’s Will, dear.
 But yes, especially him!”